 Patentable subject matter includes processes, machines, compositions of matter, articles, some computer programs, and methods (including methods of making compositions, methods of making articles, and even methods of performing business).
 The type of inventions that are patentable vary from country to country.

-Some software is patentable, and U-M Tech Transfer evaluates the possibility of filing a patent application on software disclosed in Invention Reports; but in most cases patenting is not the preferred pathway for IP protection for software.
+Some software is patentable, and U-M Tech Transfer evaluates the possibility of filing a patent application on software disclosed in Invention Disclosures; but in most cases patenting is not the preferred pathway for IP protection for software.
 This is due to a variety of factors, including the recently heightened burden in proving that a software invention is patentable, challenges in proving infringement if a patent is obtained, and the speed at which software markets and products change.
 In most cases, copyright protection is sufficient to enable commercialization of software.

 Under U.S. law, an inventor is a person who takes part in the conception of the ideas in the patent claims of a patent application.
 Thus, inventorship of a patent application may change as the patent claims are changed during prosecution of the application.
 An employer or person who only highlights a problem or furnishes money to build or practice an invention is not an inventor.
 Inventorship is a legal issue and may require an intricate legal determination by the patent attorney prosecuting the application.